-SSD is not showing up is one of the most common drive problems encountered by new SSD users.
+SSD is not showing up is one of the most common drive problems encountered by new SSD drive users.
 Luckily, we have the right fix for you!

 In this guide we will discuss the different types of SSD failures and scenarios and how you can fix each failure.

 NOTE: This guide contains quick-fix recommendations only.
 In worse cases you will need a Solid State Drive data recovery service expert to handle your particular case.

 How Do SSDs Work?